Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Alternatively, copies may be hand delivered to:

 Asbestos Program, Ohio EPA, DAPC,50 W Town Street,Suite 700,Columbus, OH 43215.

 Hard copy notifications received without payment are considered incomplete.

-In addition to the state asbestos fees paid when a notification is submitted, there are local fees associated with each notification of demolition and renovation/abatement submitted to the State (whether the submittal is done online or via hard copy).
-There is a fee of $100 for each original notification.
-Starting October 1, 2018, the Agency will also charge $50 for each revised notification, up to three revisions.
+In addition to the state asbestos fees paid when a notification is submitted, there is a local fee associated with each notification of demolition and renovation/abatement submitted to the State (whether the submittal is done online or via hard copy).
+For each original notification, Southwest Ohio Air Quality Agency charges $100 fee.
+Starting October 1, 2018, the Agency has also charged $50 for each revised notification, up to three revisions.
 These local fees generate the local funding required to review notifications and perform inspections of properties being demolished, renovated or abated in Butler, Clermont, Hamilton and Warren counties.

-The Agency will issue invoices on a quarterly basis.
-These bills will be sent around the tenth of each month following the end of the quarter (January 10, April 10, July 10, and October 10).
-You will be billed for each notification where the projects have been completed by the end of the previous quarter.
-Payment should be submitted to our Agency within 30 days of receiving this bill.
+The Agency issues invoices on a semi-annual basis.
+These invoices are emailed around January 10 and July 10.
+For each billing cycle, you will be billed for each notification where the projects have been completed by the end of the previous quarter and marked as settled by Ohio EPA.
+Payment should be submitted to our Agency by the due date indicated on the letter which accompanies the invoice.
+We encourage you to use our online payment system.
 Checks and money orders should be made payable to the Treasurer of Hamilton County.